Fish of Koh Tao: Your Guide to What You’ll See While Diving with Chalok Reef Divers

 Blackeye Thicklip Wrasse

-About: This colorful wrasse species is named for its prominent lips and striking black eye markings.
+About: The colorful Blackeye Thicklip wrasse is named for its prominent lips and striking black eye markings.
 They’re active swimmers, darting among coral heads in search of small invertebrates to eat.

 How Common?
 Fairly common and frequently seen on reef dives.